The Holdout Randomization Test for Feature Selection in Black Box Models: Introduction

 \section{Introduction}

+A key scientific problem is sifting through many candidate features to find explanatory signals in data.
+Often, predictive models are used for this task: the model is fit, error on heldout data is measured, and strong performing models are assumed to have discovered some fundamental properties of the system under study.
+A heuristic method (e.g. tree membership counts in random forests or coefficient magnitudes in lasso models) is then used to rank important features, with top features reported as discoveries \citep[cf.][]{barretina:etal:2012:ccle,keller:etal:2017:olfaction-prediction}.
+However, such heuristics provide no statistical guarantees and can result in many false positives when features are correlated.
+This paper presents a principled alternative to feature selection heuristics by casting the task as a multiple hypothesis testing problem.

-We consider the task of selecting the subset of features (X) that are relevant to an outcome (Y).
-Formally, the inferential goal is to conduct a conditional independence test for each feature $X_{\cdot j}$, with the null hypothesis: where $X_{\cdot,-j}$ is every column in the feature matrix $X$ except $X_{\cdot j}$.
-Under $H_0$, the feature contains no additional information about $Y$ that is not contained in the other features.
-Features where the null hypothesis is rejected are labeled as discoveries (i.e., potential drivers of the observed response).
-Controlling the rate of false discoveries is crucial to ensuring analysis results are reliable.
-Yet in many scientific studies, feature selection is performed heuristically (e.g. using the lasso), without any statistical guarantees or control over the error rate.
+Formally, we consider the task of selecting the subset of features ($X$) that are relevant to an outcome ($Y$).
+The inferential goal is to conduct a conditional independence test for each feature $X_{j}$, with the null hypothesis: where $X_{-j}$ is every feature in $X$ except $X_{j}$.
+Under $H_0$, the feature contains no information about $Y$ that is not contained in the other features.
+Features for which the null hypothesis is rejected are labeled as discoveries (potential drivers of the observed response).

+To test the hypothesis in \cref{eqn:null_hypothesis}, \citet{candes:etal:2018:panning} proposed the conditional randomization test (CRT).
+The CRT works by repeatedly sampling and evaluating null samples $\rvknockoff$ that are conditionally independent of $Y$.
+The null samples are drawn from the \textit{complete conditional} $P(X_{j} \mid X_{-j})$, the distribution of the $j^{\text{th}}$ feature given all other features.
+The complete conditional serves as a valid null model for \cref{eqn:null_hypothesis} by preserving the joint dependency structure of $P(X)$ and removing any dependency between $X_{j}$ and $Y$.
+To evaluate each sample, the CRT compares a test statistic $T(\rvknockoff, X_{-j}, Y)$ on the null samples to the statistic on the observed sample $T(X_j, X_{-j}, Y)$.
+We recall the CRT in \cref{alg:crt}.

+The vanilla CRT is statistically flexible but computationally expensive.
+The algorithm makes no assumptions on the form of the relationship between $Y$ and $X$.
+It also works with any choice of test statistic $T$.
+Yet for many choices of $T$, the CRT will involve substantial computation.
+For example, \citet{candes:etal:2018:panning} propose running the lasso and evaluating the magnitude of $\beta_j$, the coefficient for $X_j$.
+This requires re-running the lasso model for every null sample $\widetilde{X}_j$.
+In large datasets, fitting even a single model can be expensive.
+Refitting an expensive model thousands of times to run a CRT is prohibitive in many data analysis scenarios.